 Work With an Experienced Accountant

 If you’re still feeling overwhelmed or simply want to make filing your taxes easier this year, it may be time to consult with an experienced business tax accountant.
-A true professional will put their experience and specialized knowledge to work for you so that you can claim every last deduction/credit while enjoying peace of mind that your taxes were handled correctly.
+A true professional will leverage their experience and specialized knowledge to help you claim every last deduction/credit while ensuring you enjoy peace of mind that they handled your taxes correctly.

 A tax professional can also build a tax plan that outlines each of the above steps (and more!) to help you prepare for taxes throughout the year.Looking for an accountant you can trust with your business tax needs?
 We’d be happy to help!
 As a CPA firm, we’ve helped hard-working business owners save hundreds of thousands of dollars per year.
 At Tiffany Phillips CPA, we know how to save businesses money in ways that traditional CPAs don’t.
 Reach out at (713) 955-2900 to find out more about our tax services and what we can do for you!